A Fresh Look at an Old Story

 The gentlemen just named, Mr Crostwaite, is the only survivor of 392 merchants(892?), who in the close of the last century founded the Commercial Buildings Company

 The annual meeting of the Chamber of Commerce will be held on Thursday next, the 26th instant at the Chamber.

 We are glad to hear that our remarks as to a test for crushed sugar have been useful.

-Printed at this time, this statement strongly indicates that such a ship, the Ouzel Galley, existed in Dublin at the close of the 17th century.
+Printed at the time it was, this statement strongly indicates that such a ship, the Ouzel Galley, existed in Dublin at the close of the 17th century.
 It also confirms that the second Ouzel Galley was named after the Society, and thus the first Ouzel.
-As it also came well before Kingston’s novel, it also tend to indicate that the story of the disputed ship Ouzel, might have basis in fact.
+As it also came well before Kingston’s novel, it also tends to indicate that the story of the disputed ship Ouzel, might have basis in fact.

 A newspaper article covering a highly politicised court case in 1844, reported that the witness, William Cosgrave, secretary (also reported as auditor) to the Ouzel Galley Society (not a member) for twenty years, stated that it was not a society that was incorporated by an Act of Parliament and was 50 years old!

 A newspaper article appearing in 1856 stated that the Ouzel Galley Society was established in 1705 and named after a Dutch vessel, whose case gave rise to a great amount of costly litigation.
 Was this Oursell’s Galley Frigot?

 Cormac Louth has very generously made the following suggestion of correction regarding items above, relating to the painting of the Ouzel Galley (2nd).

 “Your W.G. and W.H.
 Parke should read ‘Yorke’ C.”